- 4 boneless pork loin chops (3/4 inch thick and 6 ounces each)

 - 1/3 cup fat-free half-and-half

 - Sprinkle pork chops with salt and pepper.
-In a large nonstick skillet coated with cooking spray, brown chops in oil for 4-5 minutes on each side or until a thermometer reads 145°.
+In a large nonstick skillet coated with cooking spray, cook chops in oil for 5-7 minutes on each side or until a meat thermometer reads 160&;.
 Remove and keep warm.

 - Stir broth into skillet, scraping up any browned bits.
-Stir in mustard and half-and-half.
+Stir in the mustard until blended.
+Stir in the half-and-half.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 5-6 minutes or until thickened, stirring occasionally.
+Reduce heat; simmer, uncovered, for 5-6 minutes or until thickened.
 Serve with pork chops.
 Yield: 4 servings.

 "This was very good.
 I really like the mustard sauce.
 Will definitely make this again.
 Thanks for sharing the recipe.For the previous reviewer who asked where the canola oil is used, it is used to brown the chops....."brown chops in oil 4-5 minute.""